 8. Pour the mixture into a greased dish similar to a flan dish (thali) and level the surface using a flat spoon.
 Sprinkle more sliced nuts to decorate the Mohanthal.

-9. Let this cool down.
+9. Let this cooldown.
 This could take several hours to cover the thali and leave it in a cool place.
-Then cut the Mohanthal into a small rectangle or diamond shapes and store in an air-tight container.
+Then cut the Mohanthal into a small rectangle or diamond shape and store it in an air-tight container.